 - North Carolina Bar Association

-- Managing Editor, North Carolina Law Review, Volume 93
+- Managing Editor, North Carolina Law Review, Vol. 93

 - Represented clients navigating trust and estate disputes, including will caveats, and advised clients regarding rights and remedies available under revocable trust instruments.